 Enter Henry Kissinger’s report to the National Security Council in 1974.
 In this report, Kissinger warned that overpopulation of third world countries was the greatest threat to America.
 He talked about the correlations between creations of Banana Republics and the countries’ populations spinning out of control.
 The only solution to Kissinger’s declarations in the report, say the conspiracy theorists, is the depopulation of Africa.
 How would one depopulate a continent in a manner that didn’t involve war or mass genocide on a public scale?
 Well, the theorists say, Kissinger delivered this report in 1974, and the first appearance of the AIDS epidemic in Africa occurred in the mid to late seventies, some even say that the first case appeared in 1975, one year after Kissinger’s report.

 This conspiracy theory, and that which most reasonable people reject, is that Kissinger’s people used Mengele’s findings regarding the African weakness in the CCR5 Delta-32 genes to depopulate the African continent with what would later be called the AIDS virus.
 The theory also states that not all Europeans had strengthened, or immune, CCR5 Delta-32 genes, and they also contracted the disease as a result.
-The conspiracy theorists state that in any action of this sort, there is going to be collateral damage, but that those that acted on this science projected that the collateral damage would be minimal.
+The conspiracy theorists state that in any action of this sort, there is going to be collateral damage, but that those who acted on this science projected that the collateral damage would be minimal.

 Some have said that AIDS spreading to the point of an epidemic, began in missionary hospitals in which needles were used and reused, and that the true explosion that occurred between 1976 and 1980 arose in Botswana, Zimbabwe, and South Africa.
 It was in these areas where most of Africa’s richest natural resources (such as gold and diamonds) were, and that these former European colonies enriched their mother countries.
 This implies that if these countries had not been depopulated, the citizens may have used up many of the resources, and they may have kept the booty.

 The explosion of the AIDS epidemic did reach a point where people no longer cared how it started, we just wanted it to end.
 We wanted some form of treatment.
 After a time, we reached a point where we developed preventative measures, then we developed medicines that allowed a person to live with HIV in their system in our country, but it was still an epidemic in Africa.
-Politicians largely led the chants against AIDS in Africa, but like most politicians they extended their hearts to Africa in asking for more money, but they never truly did anything substantial to end the threat.
+Politicians the world around led causes to fight AIDS in Africa, but like most politicians they extended their hearts to Africa in asking for more money, but they never truly did anything substantial to end the threat.
 It is typical of warlords, corrupt world leaders, and American politicians to enjoy the fruit derived from caring about an issue more than the search for a cure.
 This isn’t to say that anyone did anything to avoid finding a cure.
 Some attempts were more symbolic than others, for if an individual leads a substantial and pointed effort and they fail, the failure would receive more publicity than the attempt.
 It’s much more beneficial to a politician to display symbolic concern than it is to actually do anything to solve the problem.

 Enter George W. Bush.
-It has been said by liberal luminaries, from Bob Geldof to Bono, that Bush did more for Africa than any other U.S. President.
+It has been said by liberal luminaries, from Bob Geldof to Bono, that Bush did more for the fight against AIDS in Africa than any other U.S. President.
 None other than the far left extremists at MSNBC praised Bush’s efforts (post-Obama election of course).
 Geldof was quoted in a Time magazine article as saying: “The Bush administration has saved millions of lives (in Africa).”
 An assistant professor of Public Health at Columbia, Josh Ruxin, says: “The administration and Bush himself deserve a lot more credit than they received for getting this job done.”
-Regardless, the personal opinions of these people, the Bush administration sent fifteen billion in 2003 to expand treatment, prevent, and support programs to twelve of the hardest hit African countries.
+Regardless, the personal opinions of these people, the Bush administration sent fifteen billion in 2003 to expand treatment, prevention, and support programs to twelve of the hardest hit African countries.
 The goal was to have three million people on AIDS drugs by 2005.
 They achieved that goal.

 The important part of any conspiracy theory is to provide the story, give some of the facts, allow the readers to draw their own conclusions through some perpendicular lines and through some parallels, and then tie it all up in a conclusion that may seem improbable or plausible depending on the reader.
-If you see this piece as partisan, consider that the African AIDS explosion began in the Carter administration and ended in the George W. Bush administration.
+If you see this piece as partisan, consider that many believe the African AIDS explosion began in the Carter administration and ended in the George W. Bush administration.
 In this period, there were two Republican administrations and two Democrat administrations that seemed to do nothing.
 In all of these administrations there was a lot of head shaking and hand wringing over the problem.
 In some of these administrations there were special envoys sent to try and rectify the problem and rock concerts to raise revenue for aid.
 In most of these administrations millions were sent in aid, public proclamations were made for civilian donations, and a greater percentage of these funds ended up in the hands of warlords and corrupt leaders.
 Good intentions were the course of the day for these administrations, but in the end nothing was accomplished, until George W. Bush decided to actually do something about it.

-Whether the reader believe that Mengele initiated the spread of the AIDS epidemic, or that Kissinger used some science Mengele is purported to discover, we do have some ironclad facts.
+Whether the reader believes that Mengele initiated the spread of the AIDS epidemic, or that Kissinger used some science Mengele is purported to discover, we do have some ironclad facts.
 The estimates suggest that 36 million citizens of Africa died as a result of the virus, and the idea that it might further decimate the African population was such a real fear of the time that it dominated headlines around the world for decades.

 The Bush presidency did not end the AIDS virus, but his administration did do more to end those fears than any of the world leaders, and the previous four U.S. presidents before him.
-The question is was Bush privy to better information than the previous presidents in question, or did they selectively ignore the pressing concern of the people of the African continent.
+The question is was Bush privy to better science and better information than the previous presidents in question, or did they selectively ignore the pressing concern of the people of the African continent.
 Or is this simply a conspiracy theory where all the stars line up so conveniently that it makes for interesting reading and nothing more?
 Whatever the case, I find it delicious that the man the media has all but called the second worst man in history appears to have cleaned up what nearly two generations of world leaders in general, and U.S. Presidents in particular, either could not or would not.